 - If you or your family were no longer around, how would you ensure people understood the wants and needs of your family member with disability?

-- In the absence of your parents/guardians/carers, has your family identified and agreed who will provide advocacy LINK to definition, support and care for your brother or sister in the future?
+- In the absence of your parents/guardians/carers, has your family identified and agreed who will provide advocacy for and with your brother or sister in the future?
 Who will act as a ‘nominee’ for their NDIS Plan if your brother or sister cannot manage their Plan?

 Many families have difficulty creating future plans for their child/brother/sister with a disability.
 Some reasons for this include: